How the Brain Works during Different Types of Meditation

 When using spiritual meditation, you can connect with and develop the qualities you seek to improve within yourself.
 Spiritual meditation can be looked at as a form of self-reflection, allowing you to worship in your preferred location as you seek spiritual growth.

-There are many other forms and purposes for meditation, practiced around the world.
+There are many other forms, types and purposes for meditation, practiced around the world.
 These also may go by different names, but the goals are somewhat universal.
 Other styles of meditation include visualization, movement, chanting, effortless presence, and loving kindness or Metta meditation.
-Each is selected for a purpose and many involve specific techniques.
+Each is selected for a purpose and many types of meditation involve specific techniques.

 Meditation has been practiced for so long because of its many clear benefits.
 Even when the aim of meditative practice is not relaxation, most who engage in meditation feel more relaxed afterward.